-Making the decision to purchase a second home is just as life changing as the decision to purchase your first home.
-Whether you’re looking to for an investment property or a vacation home, financing a second home can be a lucrative investment if you’re financially prepared.
+Making the decision to purchase a second home is just as life-changing as the decision to purchase your first home.
+Whether you’re looking for an investment property or a vacation home, financing a second home can be a lucrative investment if you’re financially prepared.

 What it all comes down to is whether you’re ready to finance a second home and what is the best loan option available.

 Many don’t know that investment and vacation properties are financed differently.
 If you can qualify for your purchase without the property generating any income, buy it as a vacation home because you’ll be getting a better interest rate and qualifying for it is more straightforward when rental income isn’t in the mix.

 If you need to rent out your second property to afford it, then it becomes an investment property, not a second home.
 Your lender will expect an appraisal with a comparable rental schedule.
 This document tells the underwriter what the property can potentially produce income-wise.
 Investment property mortgages almost always require at least 20% down because it’s very difficult to get mortgage insurance for these purchases.

 Another idea?
 Think about buying a second home in another state.

 If you plan to occupy your second home for more than 14 days per year or more than 10% of the time it's rented, the IRS categorizes it as a vacation home.
 If you occupy the property for less than IRS minimums or not at all, it’s categorized as an investment or rental property.
 The ways you use or occupy the second home usually defines the property category for tax purposes in the eyes of the IRS.

 Vacation homes that you never rent out are considered personal property like your primary residence.
 You can claim the mortgage interest deduction on your personal home and one vacation home.
 If you have a vacation home, you have to pick one to be the second home.
 You can write off property taxes on all your vacation homes.
 Property tax assessments for special projects, like new street lights on your road or freshly paved streets, aren't deductible.